GIV-UCalgary/GIV-Website/content/authors/layla-arab/_index.md

 ---
 # Display name
-name: "Rafael Flores Souza"
+name: "Layla Arab"

 # Username (this should match the folder name)
 authors:
-- rafael
+- layla

 # Is this the primary user of the site?
 superuser: false